MSTRocketDesignTeam/Ground-Support-Equipment-Computer/README.md

 <p align="center"><sup><em>*This repo is intended for educational purposes only*</em></sup></p>

-# SRAD Ground Support Equipment (GSE) Control Software
+# SRAD Ground Support Equipment (GSE) Control System
 The repository containing the in-house developed control software and system documentation for the GSE of the liquid bipropellant rocket.

 ## About